MickStick/RSpec-With-Selenium-Tutorial/README.md

 > $ bundle install

 <a href="https://chromedriver.storage.googleapis.com/index.html?path=2.40/"> Download </a> Google Chrome's ChromeDriver
-Unzip and move the driver to the project root folder
+Unzip and move the driver to the drivers folder in the project root folder

+**.env**
+ChromeDriver="path/to/chromedriver"

 ## How To Test